srekkas/ansible-test/README.md

 Project's playbooks
 -------------------

-:ping.yml: This playbook
-           makes ping test.
+:pingyml: This playbook makes ping test.

-:ifconfig.yml: This playbook checks is there config.file.
+:ifconfigyml: This playbook checks is there config.file.

-:prepare_nods.yml: This playbook prepares nodes for work.
+:prepare_nodsyml: This playbook prepares nodes for work.

 Some piece of wisdom
 --------------------